beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

    bkr group-create --ldap <mygroup>

 A new group is created, whose membership is populated from the LDAP directory configured in your Beaker installation.
-An admin can refresh the group from LDAP by running ``beaker-ldap-refresh --group=<groupname>`` on the server.
-Beaker will ship with a cron job to refresh all LDAP groups once per day, but the administrators of a particular installation may choose to refresh the group membership more frequently.
+An admin can refresh all currently defined LDAP groups from LDAP by running ``beaker-ldap-refresh`` on the main Beaker server.
+Beaker will ship with a cron job that runs ``beaker-ldap-refresh`` once per day, but the administrators of a particular installation may choose to refresh the group membership more frequently.

 Note that LDAP groups cannot be updated through Beaker.
 They have no owners, but Beaker administrators will be able to add submission delegates